NateveLang/Adam/README.md

 ### 4. 100% customizable

 You can customize the language to your needs.
 You can make your own language from scratch.
-See the [Welcome to the templates](#welcome-to-the-templates) section for more information.
+See the [Welcome to Nateve templates](#welcome-to-nateve-templates) section for more information.

 ### Options of command line (Nateve)